Helliconia Spring

+Helliconia Spring is a novel by Brian W. Aldiss published in 1982.
+It is the first part of the Helliconia trilogy, followed by Helliconia Summer (1983) and Helliconia Winter (1985).

+Plot summary

-Helliconia Spring is a novel by Brian W. Aldiss published in 1982, set in a world with two suns and where each year is incredibly long.
+Helliconia Spring is a novel which is set on a planet with two suns, where each year is incredibly long.

+Reception

 Dave Pringle reviewed Helliconia Spring for Imagine magazine, and stated that "it seems the hour of the blockbuster has arrived and there is little we can do but submit".